-Even for this case, the simulation is not trivial, although no drag crisis is observed and the flow keeps similar properties for a large interval of Reynolds numbers, from 10000 to 200000.
-This type of flow is the object of a well-known benchmark [20]
+Even for this case, the simulation is not trivial, although the separation is fixed by geometry and therefore the flow keeps similar properties for a large interval of Reynolds numbers, from 10000 to 200000.
+This type of flow is the object of a well-known benchmark [27] for a Reynolds number of 22000.
+This section focuses on this case.
+The overview in [27] points out that, in spite of the fixed separation, this flow is challenging for simulations, the main difficulty being the fact that the inflow is basically laminar, and transition takes place in the separate free shear layers on the side of the cylinder.